thinkdifferentor/papereading/medicalimaginganalysis/medicalimaginganalysis.md

 ## [06 Decorate the Newcomers: Visual Domain Prompt for Continual Test Time Adaptation](./testtimeadaptation/Decorate%20the%20Newcomers%20Visual%20Domain%20Prompt%20for%20Continual%20Test%20Time%20Adaptation.pdf)
 - Gan Y, Bai Y, Lou Y, et al./2023/CVPR/13/Outstanding Student Paper
 - For CTTA problem, existing methods mainly focus on model-based adaptation in a **self-training manner**, such as predicting pseudo labels for new domain datasets.
-Since pseudo labels are noisy and unreliable, these methods suffer from **catastrophic forgetting and error accumulation** when dealing with dynamic data distributions. (dynamically update a small portion of the input image pixels, parameter matrix, summed up point by point)
+Since pseudo labels are noisy and unreliable, these methods suffer from **catastrophic forgetting and error accumulation** when dealing with dynamic data distributions.
+(The domain-specifc prompt and domain-agnostic prompt are dynamically updated a small portion of the input image pixels, parameter matrix, summed up point by point)
 - Motivated by the prompt learning in NLP, in this paper, we propose to learn an **image-level visual domain prompt** for target domains while having the source model parameters frozen.
 During testing, the changing target datasets can be adapted to the source model by **reformulating the input data with the learned visual prompts**.
 This **transition from the model-dependent paradigm to the model-free** one enables us to bypass the catastrophic forgetting and error accumulation problems.
 - The domain-specifc prompt (DSP) aims to **extract current domain knowledge**, while the domain-agnostic prompt (DAP) produces an effect on **maintaining the domain-shared knowledge**.
+It is worth noting that the size and position of DSP and DAP are fexible.
 - ![DTN_1](./images/DTN_1.png)
 - ![DTN_2](./images/DTN_1.png)